 A free Chrome extension that checks every site you visit for phishing, scam and spam signals, and turns its shield green, amber or red.
 Instantly.

-Download for Chrome — it's free How it worksScammers rely on a handful of tricks.
+Add to Chrome — Free How it worksScammers rely on a handful of tricks.
 This extension knows all of them.

 Fake PayPal, Amazon or bank pages hosted on look-alike addresses like